leto/writing/misc/lydia_book.md

 Most of the time it is good to have both.
-I often start with unit tests and add integration tests as needed, since you will weed out the most basic bugs first, then find more subtle bugs that are related to how peices don't quite fit together, as opposed to the individual pieces not working.
+I often start with unit tests and add integration tests as needed, since you will weed out the most basic bugs first, then find more subtle bugs that are related to how pieces don't quite fit together, as opposed to the individual pieces not working.
 Many people write integration tests first and then delve into unit tests.
 Which you write first isn't nearly as important as writing both kinds.